noeltrivedi/beer_pong_bot/README.md

-# Beer Pong Bot
+# Chomps

-Beer Pong Bot is a GroupMe bot written in Python which can log and track beer pong stats for multiple players, and create/update a Google sheet containing stats for all players.
+Chomps is a GroupMe bot written in Python which can log and track beer pong stats for multiple players, and create/update a Google sheet containing stats for all players.
 It was designed to be simple enough for someone several games deep to use it, while still providing enough functionality to make it a useful tool.

 ## Features
 * Log game results